-- Ahead of construction work starting this summer, Nicky Hodgson, Associate Director at JDDK, said: "This is a hidden gem of a project Castle at the other end of the village. - The café is set to have sustainable fittings including PV on the roof, high performance glazing and air source heat pumps and has been designed using bio-based materials such as oak trusses and larch cladding.
+Ahead of construction work starting this summer, Nicky Hodgson, Associate Director at JDDK, said: "This is a hidden gem of a project that will boost tourist trade by sitting hand in hand with Bamburgh Castle at the other end of the village."

+The café is set to have sustainable fittings including PV on the roof, high performance glazing and air source heat pumps and has been designed using bio-based materials such as oak trusses and larch cladding.